-Using the information on minimum and maximum levels, we compute the paths in the network that exceed the maximum delay constraint (overdelay paths).
-For each path, we add a delay constraint to the 0-1 ILP problem to prevent the set of operations in the path from being selected in the final solution.
+Using the information on minimum and maximum levels, we compute the paths in the network that exceed the maximum delay constraint (over-delay paths).
+For each path we add a delay constraint to the 0-1 ILP problem to prevent the set of operations in the path from being selected in the final solution.

-Our algorithm starts by determining the POs of the network with $max\level$ values higher than the $user\delay$ and storing these outputs in a set called Pset.
-The elements of Pset are the filter coefficients that can be implemented in a greater delay than the $user\delay$ .
-Then, for each element $Pset_i$ in Pset, if an operation that implements it has a $min\level$ value higher than $user\delay$ , this operation is deleted from the network, since it can never be used in order to meet the $user\delay$ .

-Fig. 10.
-Illustrative example of determining the paths that exceed the maximum delay.

-Otherwise, if an operation has a $max\level$ value higher than $user\delay$ , then this operation is added to a set called $path_j$ as an initial node.
-Additionally, this operation is added to a set called Oset with a target level, $user\delay - 1$ , and the associated path identifier j.
-When all elements in Pset have been considered, the initial nodes of the paths that violate the $user\delay$ constraint are found.
+Our algorithm starts by determining the primary outputs of the network with max\level values higher than the user\delay and storing these outputs in a set called Pset.
+The elements of the Pset are the filter coefficients that can be implemented in a greater delay than the user\delay.
+Then, for each element in the Pset, Pseti, if an operation that implements Pseti has min\level value higher than user\delay, this operation is deleted from the network, since it can never be used in order to meet the user\delay.
+Otherwise, if an operation has max\level value higher than user\delay, then this operation is added to a set called $path_i$ as an initial node.
+Also, this operation is added to a set called Oset with a target level, user\delay-1, and the associated path identifier, j.
+When all elements in the Pset have been considered, the initial nodes of the paths that violate the user\delay constraint are found.
 In the following iterative loop, all these paths are constructed in a breadth-first manner.

-- 1) Remove an operation from Oset with its target level target and the associated path identifier j.
-For each input of the operation $P_i$ , i.e., a partial term, do the following. - a) If an operation that implements $P_i$ has a $min\level$ value higher than target, then add this operation to $path_j$ as a terminal node, i.e., identify the complete overdelay path. - b) Otherwise, if an operation has a $max\level$ value higher than target, then create an extended path by adding this operation, as a nonterminal node, to $path_j$ .
-Additionally, insert this operation into Oset with its target level, target 1, and a path identifier. - 2) Repeat step 1) until there is no element left in Oset.
+- remove an operation from the Oset with its target level, target, and the associated path identifier, j.
+For each input of the operation, Pi, i.e., a partial term, - a) if an operation that implements $P_i$ has min\level value higher than target, then add this operation to pathj as a terminal node, i.e., identify the complete over-delay path. - b) otherwise, if an operation has max\level value higher than target, then create an extended path by adding this operation, as a non-terminal node, to the pathj.
+Also, insert this operation into the Oset with its target level, target-1, and a path identifier. - 2) repeat Step 1 until there is no element left in the Oset.

-We note that Oset includes the last added operations with their target level values of the associated paths that have not been constructed yet.
+We note that the Oset includes the last added operations with their target level values of the associated paths that have not been constructed yet.

-As an example, suppose that a situation, as illustrated in Fig. 10, is encountered while finding the paths that exceed the user\delay = 5.
-In this figure, optimization variables are omitted, and the relevant paths are highlighted for the sake of clarity.
-The operations and partial terms are labeled with letters inside the gates and the min\level and max\level values are given with a min\max pair above the gates. path includes the operations that exceed the user\delay, which is determined when traversing the network from the outputs to the inputs.
+As an example, suppose that a situation as illustrated in Figure 10 is encountered when finding the paths that exceed the user\delay=5.
+In this figure, optimization variables are omitted and the relevant paths are highlighted for the sake of clarity.
+The operations and partial terms are labeled with letters inside the gates and the min\level and max\level values are given with a min-max pair above the gates. path includes the operations that exceed the user\delay, determined when traversing the network from the outputs to the inputs.